KonstaT/KonstaT.github.io/_devices/rpi3/LineageOS15.1.md

 Q: Settings -> Storage shows xx GB used by system.
 There's unallocated space on my sdcard.
 What should I do?
 *A: This is a 4 GB image, remaining space on your sdcard will remain unallocated.
 Settings app shows unallocated space as used by system which in reality it is not.
 You can use e.g. GParted and extend /data partition (/dev/block/mmcblk0p4) to cover the unallocated space.
 Resizing the partition manually will break support for encrypting /data.
 Format /data in TWRP recovery (Wipe->Format data) after resizing to leave required space for crypto footer.*

+Q: My display is not working.
+I can only see the rainbow screen but no Android boot animation.
+What should I do?
+*A: This build uses 1280x720 resolution by default so you need to use a HDMI display that supports it.
+See [this page](https://www.raspberrypi.org/documentation/configuration/config-txt/video.md) under 'Which values are valid for my monitor?' to see how to check which resolutions your display supports using Raspbian.
+If your display doesn't support 1280x720 resolution, you can try changing values in /boot/config.txt to something it does (see [this page](https://www.raspberrypi.org/documentation/configuration/config-txt/video.md)).
+720p is still the maximum resolution that is supported by the graphics drivers used in this build.*

+Q: I have official 7" LCD display and touchscreen.
+What should I do?
+*A: Official 7" touchscreen is supported without any modifications.
+You will only need to change display size under Settings -> Display -> Display size (or change ro.sf.lcd_density to 120 in /system/build.prop) to adapt to the smaller resolution.*

 Q: Raspberry Pi doesn't have power button, how do I power off/reboot my device?
 *A: Following keyboard keys work as Android buttons: F1 = Home, F2 = Back, F3 = Multi-tasking, F4 = Menu, F5 = Power, F11 = Volume down, and F12 = Volume up.
 You can also use one of many third party reboot applications.*